Last Updated on March 21, 2021 by Julia Wilson

 - Keratoconjunctivitis sicca (KCS/dry eye) – This is an inflammation of both the cornea and the conjunctiva and sicca means dry.
 This is caused by a lack of tears reaching the surface of the eyes which is caused by trauma, inflammation of the conjunctival glands and ducts, scarring etc.

-- Keratitis is an inflammation of the cornea, there are a number of causes including infectious and non-infectious.
-It is possible for inflammation to progress to the conjunctiva.
+- Keratitis is an inflammation of the cornea, there are several causes including infectious and non-infectious.
+Inflammation can progress to the conjunctiva.